 Pay it Forward

-As a teenager living in Mountain View, CA, I was fascinated with cars and everything about them, especially car electronics and car stereos.
-One day I was installing a car stereo in my father’s 1980 Blazer and I realized I was missing something I needed to complete the job.
-I headed down to Dealer’s Car Stereo in Los Altos and went in asking for a very specific part.
+As a teenager in Mountain View, CA, I was fascinated with cars (especially car electronics and car stereos).
+I was installing a car stereo in my father’s 1980 Blazer when realized I was missing a component.
+I headed down to Dealer’s Car Stereo in Los Altos to ask for that very specific part.
 The sales manager wondered how I knew what to ask for, so I explained that I was doing the installation myself.
-The store’s owner happened to be in listening distance and, after I gave him a chance to see my work , he offered me a job.
+The store’s owner happened to be in listening distance and, after I gave him a chance to see my work, he offered me a job.
 It was while working at Dealers Car Stereo that I met the person who taught me the concept ‘paying it forward’.

-His name was Cliff Goldstone and he was one of Dealer’s Car Stereo’s best customers.
-He was encountering problems with a very expensive stereo that was installed before I was hired.
-Since he was such a valued customer, his satisfaction was crucial.
-My manager asked if I could solve the problem.
-I knew I could, but it would take three days to complete the work because I needed to take the installation apart completely and put it back together again correctly.
-My manager was horrified, telling me I could not ask to keep this man’s brand new Porsche 928 for three days.
-He reluctantly asked Cliff it this was OK.
+He was Cliff Goldstone: one of Dealer’s Car Stereo’s best customers.
+He had encountered problems with a very expensive stereo that was installed in his Porsche 928.
+I knew I could fix it, but it would take three days to complete the work.
+Reluctantly, my manager asked Cliff it this was OK.
 Cliff agreed, under the condition that it would be the last time he brought in his car about this problem.

 This was the first of many opportunities Cliff gave me that helped me grow as a person and expand my career.
 He believed in me and my abilities, and became one of my key life coaches.
 Each time I asked what I could do to repay him for all his help, he always replied, “When you are in a place where you can do something to help someone else, do it.
 That is all I want from you.”

-The reason you are reading this story is to hopefully gain some insight into the core of who I am.
-I have always tried to do whatever I can to help others, through giving advice, loaning a car, a spare room or offering assistance in some way, financial or otherwise.
-This has been, and will continue to be, my way of life.
+This is not only the core of my business, but also the way I live my life.
+I have always tried to do whatever I can to help others, through giving advice, loaning a car orspare room or offering assistance in some way, financial or otherwise.
 It is my hope that those whom I have helped will strive to do the same for others and continue to “Pay it Forward”